 Information for landowners of protected sites

-Fields in Trust currently protects over 2,500 sites through a variety of legal means, including charitable status, site ownership and contractual arrangements entered into through Deeds of Dedication and Deeds of Covenant.
+Fields in Trust currently protects over 2,700 sites through a variety of legal means, including charitable status, site ownership and contractual arrangements entered into through Deeds of Dedication, Minutes of Agreement and Deeds of Covenant.
 All these sites are locally managed, but we have a responsibility to ensure any changes regarding land ownership, land transactions, erection of buildings and structures continue to fit with the purpose of the site and benefit the recreational use of the site.
 Consent requirements vary according to the legal agreements in place.

 You can download the forms here (last updated May 2017):

 Please read the guidance notes fully when completing your application.
 In the vast majority of applications we will require various supporting documents so please ensure you provide them with your application when requested to do so otherwise it could delay the process.
 If you require any further information please email email@example.com.